jarusll/the-logs/index.md

 layout: layouts/home.html
 ---

+# 2022-05-08
+I came across noweb for org-mode and I have fallen in love with it.
+It allows me to write seperate chunks of code and include in other chunks.
+I can start writing literate programs now.

+The other problem, more of an inconvenience is lack of support for org-mode for 11ty framework.
+I am looking into exporting my site to org-mode.

 # 2022-05-07
 Org-mode is very good.
 Good as in it can take over my life for documentation, programming and note taking.